tranvansang/express-transformer/README.md

 # QA

 Q1.
 How do I customize the error handler?

 A1.
-Place your own error handler and check the error with `instanceof`
+Place your own error handler and check the error with `instanceof`.

 ```
 app.use(transformer().transform(), (err, req, res, next) => {